RQuinn78/getting_cleaning_data/CodeBook.md

 **Subjects** - Each subject is denoted by a number.
 30 subjects in total<br>
 **Activity** - This is a six level factor.
 The levels are Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying.

 The run_analysis.R script produces the means of the meaurements below.
-66 variables in total.
+66 measurement variables in total.

 **tbodyacc-mean()-x, y, z** - The mean of the body acceleration signal in X/Y/Z direction <br>
 **tbodyacc-std()-x, y, z** - The standard deviation of the body acceleration signal in x/Y/z direction <br>